 Here you can also see the Problem.
 There is only a rearm Section for Office 2010, but not for Office 2013 and neither Office 2016.

-For this reason, I created a script which rearms Office 2013 and Office 2016 which you can download on TechNet Gallery.
+For this reason, I created a script which rearms Office 2013 and Office 2016 which you can find on GitHub.

 After downloading the script, follow these steps to create a new MDT Application and embed it in your Reference Build Task-Sequence